-Young and inexperienced would have been the two most likely adjectives to describe Justin Snith and Tristan Walker when they made their Olympic debuts at Vancouver 2010.
+Young and inexperienced would have been the two most likely adjectives to describe Snith and Walker when they made their Olympic debuts at Vancouver 2010.
 At 18-years-old, they were two of the youngest members of the Canadian Olympic Team and they were the youngest doubles team in the field.
 They hadn’t yet competed at a senior world championship but placed 15th of the 20 sleds competing.

 When they were teamed together by a coach, Snith was a little reluctant.
 He had gotten into luge because it was an individual sport and he wanted to do something where he only had to rely on himself.
 But his mind was changed after they won a bronze medal in their very first Junior World Cup event in Park City, Utah.
 They had only been training together for a couple of weeks and at 16 it was decided that they could have a promising future in doubles.
 They went on to win bronze at the 2009 World Junior Championships.

 Snith and Walker have shown gradual improvement since Vancouver 2010.
 In 2012-13 they posted top-10 results in each of their World Cup starts, highlighted by fourth place finishes at Lake Placid and on the 2014 Olympic track in Sochi.
 They also finished fourth at the 2013 World Championships in Whistler, placing behind two German teams and the Austrians who won Olympic gold in 2010.
 That result also made them the 2013 Under-23 World Champions.

 In January 2014 Snith and Walker earned their first World Cup podium in doubles, winning bronze in Königssee, Germany.